Anthony Johnson (colonist): Later life

-In 1657, Johnson's neighbor, Edmund Scarborough, allegedly forged a letter in which Johnson acknowledged a debt, whether this debt was real or not is unknown.
+In 1657, Johnson's neighbor, Edmund Scarborough, allegedly forged a letter in which Johnson acknowledged a debt; whether this debt was real or not is unknown.
 Johnson did not contest the case.
 Johnson was illiterate and could not have written the letter; nevertheless, the court awarded Scarborough 100 acre of Johnson's land to pay off his alleged "debt".

 In this early period, free blacks enjoyed "relative equality" with the white community.
 About 20% of free black Virginians owned their own homes.
-In 1662 the Virginia Colony passed a law that children in the colony were born with the social status of their mother, according to the Roman principle of partus sequitur ventrem.
+In 1662, the Virginia Colony passed a law that children in the colony were born with the social status of their mother, according to the Roman principle of partus sequitur ventrem.
 This meant that the children of slave women were born into slavery, even if their fathers were free, European, Christian, and white.
 This was a reversal of English common law, which held that the children of English subjects took the status of their father.
 The Virginian colonial government expressed the opinion that since Africans were not Christians, common law could not and did not apply to them.

-Anthony Johnson moved his family to Somerset County, Maryland, where he negotiated a lease on a 300 acres plot of land for ninety-nine years.
-He developed the property as a tobacco farm, which he named Tories Vineyards.

-Mary survived, and in 1672 she bequeathed a cow to each of her grandsons.
+Anthony Johnson moved his family to Somerset County, Maryland in 1665, where he negotiated a lease on a 300 acres plot of land for ninety-nine years.
+He developed the property as a tobacco farm, which he named Tories Vineyard.
+Mary survived, and in 1672, she bequeathed a cow to each of her grandsons.

 Research indicates that when Johnson died in 1670, his plantation was given to a white colonist, not to Johnson's children.
 A judge had ruled that he was "not a citizen of the colony" because he was black.